 - Write down the name, position and, if available, the employee number of staff with whom you are dealing.
 Keep brief, dated notes of key points discussed.

 - Clearly, concisely and factually explain the problem.
-For example:

 - The product received was not the one you ordered: it is the wrong size, the wrong colour, or a different model than the one you bought.

 - The product you received was damaged in transport or during delivery.

 - The product does not perform as advertised.

 - Emphasize your desire to solve the problem and have a positive relationship with the business.

 - You are a repeat customer of the business and you have been satisfied with the service until now.
 You would like to resolve this issue so that the relationship can continue.